sciZer0/7/v/README.md

 As they say — change or die.

-From that new perspective/vision, it is in the interests of our civilization to make the most of the new paradigm — including, to consider it acceptable to initially allow people free access to those digitizable things that become known.
+From that new perspective/vision, it is in the interests of our civilization to make the most out of the new paradigm — including, to consider it acceptable to initially allow people free access to those digitizable things that become known.

 So in particular, each code or idea that happens to be known must be free. *By the way, in the crypto industry, code and ideas that have already become known, in the vast majority, are already open and free.*